mco-gh/pylearn/content/en/lessons/4 Conditionals/_index.md

 </div>
 <div class="jp-InputArea jp-Cell-inputArea"><div class="jp-InputPrompt jp-InputArea-prompt">
 </div><div class="jp-RenderedHTMLCommon jp-RenderedMarkdown jp-MarkdownOutput" data-mime-type="text/markdown">
-<h2 id="Question-3">Question 3<a class="anchor-link" href="#Question-3">¶</a></h2><p>Write a program that generates two random 1 digit integers and prompts the user to provide the product of those two digits (basically, this is an interactive multiplication tester).
+<h2 id="Question-3">Question 3<a class="anchor-link" href="#Question-3">¶</a></h2><p>Write a program that generates two random 1 digit integers and prompts the user to provide the product of those two digits (basically, this is an interactive multiplication test).
 Check the user's answer and print a response indicating whether it is correct or not.
 Here are two sample runs:</p>
 <pre><code>Welcome to the multiplication tester!
 What is 3 * 9?
 25
-Sorry, that is incorrect, 3 * 9 = 27.
+Sorry, that's incorrect, 3 * 9 = 27.

 Welcome to the multiplication tester!
 What is 4 * 7?
 28
 Correct!
 </code></pre>
-<p>Extra challenge: After reading in chapter 2 about while loops, which we'll cover in class next week, put the code from this program inside a while loop, so that you keep quizzing the user until he or she enters a <code>q</code> (for 'quit') in response to one of the questions.</p>
 </div>
 </div>
 </div>